PatrickJens/ClamorChat/README.md

 The Heroku MySQL API times out after 60 seconds, so a dummy query is executed every 55 seconds.

-Finally, the Heroku hosting service times out after 30 minutes of inactivity.
-Any potential employeers or recruiters must contact me (the author) to activate the application for demo purposes.
+The Heroku hosting service times out after 30 minutes of inactivity.
+Any potential employeers or recruiters must contact me (the author) to activate the application for a demo.
+On Heroku, this application is fully functional although not exactly high security. =)